otseng/biblemate/README.md

 *   **Rich Toolset:** Comes with over 40 built-in bible tools, powered by our comprehensive bible suite, the [UniqueBible App](https://github.com/eliranwong/UniqueBible).
 *   **Customizable and Extensible:** Advanced users can customize existing tools or add new ones to suit their specific needs.

-## Built-in Tools

-To see the full list of built-in tools and their descriptions, please see the [TOOLS.md](TOOLS.md) file.

 ## Supported OS

 Windows / macOS / Linux / ChromeOS / Android